Floods in South cause fish to wash up on farmland, Mississippi dam threatened

 Flash flood watches and warnings and flood warnings stretched from eastern Texas through West Virginia on Wednesday morning.
 The NWS said the Tennessee River was predicted to crest about 7 feet above flood level at Perryville, Tenn., on Sunday.

 Heavy rains in Alabama led to multiple flooded or washed out roads after rainfall exceeded 6 inches.
-The Pelham Police Department shared a drone video of flooding in the area, located south of Birmingham.
+The Pelham Police Department shared photos of flooding in the area, located south of Birmingham.

 One man who lives outside of Birmingham made a surprising discovery Tuesday, finding fish on his farmland.
 In a video posted to Facebook, Joseph Lee Bethune described how the weather scattered items around the property.